matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 - **Octave** --
 - **Open source** —
 - **Oscillator** --
+- **Outlet** — the part of an object that sends data out, sitting at the bottom of the object.
+Different types of objects have different numbers of outlets — some have none!
 - **Noise** —
 - **Parameter** --
 - **Physical modelling** —